3 mistakes you might be making when you exhibit at trade shows

 ‘When someone visits your site, we put a tracking token on their computer with a unique token in it so that if this person comes back and visits your site, we know it’s them.
 This is especially powerful if someone comes back to fill out a second form and inputs a different email address (or accidentally types the wrong address).’

 The only other consideration with this form of lead capture is what you’ll do if the WiFi connection is poor at the show, as this a common problem at big events.
-A dedicated app for offline lead capture is a good backup option.
+A dedicated database management app for offline lead capture is a good backup option.
 OnSpot Social and QuickTapSurvey can both be used offline, and the leads can be directly exported to your CRM.

 You can always try the HubSpot mobile app business card scanner, if you’re a HubSpot user, too, should you want to keep things strictly digital.